There is so much to consider when it comes to thinking about your home.

 - constantly spending money just to keep your house comfortably warm.

-A general rule to remember: if yearly repair costs reach 50% of the present value of the heating unit, it’s likely time to replace your furnace.
+A general rule to remember: if yearly repair costs reach 50 percent of the present value of the heating unit, it’s likely time to replace your furnace.

 2. Energy Efficiency

-Are your utility bills are a little higher than you remember them being?
+Are your utility bills are a little more than you remember them being?
 That may be a sign that some part of your HVAC system is weakening.
-Most companies can give you a residential energy audit which can point out easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
-It may also be the first step in discovering if your heating unit is going out.
+Most companies can provide a residential energy audit which can point to easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
+It may also be the first step in discovering if your heating unit is giving up.
 Older heating units can be very inefficient, while newer products are much more efficient at heating your home.
-Also, upgrading to a high-efficiency system could mean tax credits or utility rebates and incentives to help you recoup the cost of your new system.
+Also, upgrading to a high-efficiency unit could mean tax credits or utility rebates and incentives to help you recoup the cost of the new system.

 3. Old Age

 Heating systems were never designed to last forever.
 Better, more efficient systems are coming out all the time.
 But how long should your heating system last?
 The magic number for a furnace or boiler is 15 years.
 But keep in mind many old heating units operate at an efficiency of just 65 percent or poorer!
 A replacement that’s been qualified with the Energy Star rating can be up to 30% more efficient, and that’s a difference you’ll notice in your home and your checkbook.

 4. Excessive Noise

 If you need to raise your voice to talk because your system is abnormally loud, that could be a sign that your duct system is undersized and too much air is being pushed through too small an opening.

 Other noises like squealing, rattling, bumping, or banging could be signs of a mechanical matter.
 It could be as easy as a worn belt, but it may mean an internal component of your unit has loosened or come completely detached.